 Best Sci-Fi Movie Lies Everyone Believes

 Most of us base our knowledge about how presence or absence of gravity affects objects on what we’ve seen on screen.
 Be it the famous clips from Apollo Moon Landing or various spaceship videos from NASA, most evidences aren’t enough to learn how gravity works on a bigger scale.
 We saw how earth’s gravity pulls Starship Enterprise after it loses power in Star Trek: Into Darkness.
-However, this wasn’t accurate as the distance of earth from planet wouldn’t have resulted in such a quick plummet and would be more of a gentle decent over 3-4 days.
+However, this wasn’t accurate as the distance of the ship from planet wouldn’t have resulted in such a quick plummet and would be more of a gentle decent over 3-4 days.

 - Spaceships Escaping Blackholes